How Can You Spot a Great cult classic movies?

 Does a Film Have to Be Old to Be a Cult Classic?

 Age helps, but it is not required.
 Time gives a film the chance to find audiences it missed on release, which is why older films dominate most cult classic lists.
-But the actual requirement is community, not calendar years.
+But the real requirement is community, not calendar years.

 Donnie Darko came out in 2001, earned modest returns, and then exploded in popularity through DVD sales and online discussion forums in the mid-2000s.
 By 2005, it had already achieved clear cult status.